What It Really Costs to Buy a €500k Apartment on the Costa del Sol in 2026

 Frequently Asked Questions

-Can I reduce the ITP I pay by declaring a lower purchase price?
+Can I save money by declaring a lower purchase price at the notary?

-No. Spanish notaries are required to report transactions, and the tax authorities apply minimum reference values (valores de referencia) based on market data.
-If your declared price is below the reference value, the tax authorities will issue a supplementary assessment at the higher figure.
-Declaring a lower price to save tax is illegal and ineffective.
+No. Spanish notaries report all transactions, and the Agencia Tributaria applies official minimum reference values (valores de referencia) based on market data.
+If the price you declare is below the reference value for the property, the tax authority will issue a supplementary demand at the higher figure, plus interest and potential penalties.
+Declaring a lower price to reduce your ITP bill is both illegal and ineffective.

 Do I pay Spanish capital gains tax when I sell?